MicrosoftDocs/entra-docs/docs/identity/saas-apps/cornerstone-ondemand-provisioning-tutorial.md

 ### Important tips for assigning users to Cornerstone OnDemand

 * We recommend that you assign a single Microsoft Entra user to Cornerstone OnDemand to test the automatic user provisioning configuration.
-You can assign additional users or groups later.
+You can assign more users or groups later.

 * When you assign a user to Cornerstone OnDemand, select any valid application-specific role, if available, in the assignment dialog box.
 Users with the **Default Access** role are excluded from provisioning.